Java-class/TR-Candlestick/README.md

 - API Reference
 - Authors
 - Social Media Links
-- Github Repository
+- GitHub Repository
 - Future Development

 ## Introduction

-The Candlestick System is a powerful tool designed to compute instrument data and quote prices in real-time using WebSocket technology, implemented in Java with Spring Boot framework and integrated with a Redis database.
+The Candlestick System is a powerful tool designed to compute instrument data and quote prices in real-time using WebSocket technology, implemented in Java with a Spring Boot framework and integrated with a Redis database.

-At its core, the Candlestick System leverages the WebSocket protocol to establish a bi-directional communication channel between the server and the client.
+At its core, the Candlestick System leverages the WebSocket protocol to establish a bidirectional communication channel between the server and the client.
 This enables efficient and instantaneous transmission of instrument and quote data, ensuring that users receive up-to-date information without any significant delays.